reactiveui/Pharmacist/README.md

 ### What does it do?

-The EventBuilder will convert events within an assembly and create observable wrappers for them.
+Pharmacist will convert events within an assembly and create observable wrappers for them.

+It has been called pharmacist since it will generate Rx event subscripts, so it's a play on word about "Rx" which is short for prescriptions.

 It can generate the observables for the following:
-* System Platforms, such as Xamarin (iOS/Android/TVOS/Tizen), UWP
+* System Platforms, such as Xamarin (iOS/Android/TVOS), UWP
 * NuGet packages
 * Assemblies.